42-AH/mockfish/README.md

 Mockfish is a low-level chess AI, powered by the minimax algorithm written in 100% Python.
 It has an estimated 1550 ELO on hard mode, with an average accuracy of 87.9%  compared to the leading chess engine.

-## MINIMAX
-Minmax is a decision rule used in artificial intelligence, decision theory, game theory, statistics, and philosophy for minimizing the possible loss for a worst case scenario.
-This engine calculates every possible combination of moves up to a certain depth, and assignes each ending a score.
-The higher the score (or lower, depending on the turn,) the better the move.
-## MOVING
-Pretty simple, just click where you want to move from to where you want to move
 ## Installation
 ### 1. Install Python
 Make sure Python is installed on your system.
 You can download and install it from the official Python website.
 Ensure you check the box to add Python to your PATH during installation.